armory/docs/content/en/docs/spinnaker-user-guides/kubernetes-v2.md

 Your final pipeline should look similar to the one below.
 ![final pipeline](/images/pipeline.png)

 In order to execute your pipeline the first time you'll need to edit both the `config-map.yml` and `deployment.yml`, commit the changes to git and push the changes to Github.
-The pipeline should trigger and execute flawlessly =)
+The pipeline should trigger and execute.

-but if it doesn't, don't hesitate to reach out: http://go.armory.io/chat